 Budva, Montenegro © Igycg

-Montenegro, for a long while considered an unsafe no-go area, is now being deservedly extolled as the new dream holiday destination - but if truth be told, there is nothing new about it.
-The charm of this country lies in its picturesque medieval towns and villages, its timeless river valleys, beautiful beaches, glassy lakes and towering mountains.
+The Republic of Montenegro, situated on the southern Adriatic coast of Eastern Europe was, for a long time, considered unsafe for tourists.
+Now it is deservedly being extolled as the new dream holiday destination.
+The charm of this country lies in its picturesque medieval towns and villages, river valleys, beaches, lakes, and mountains.